blockchain-audit/liquity-model/README.md

 # Bold Protocol Economic Model

-This folder contains a simplified Python economic model of the Bold Protocol, a multi-collateral stablecoin system.
+This folder contains a comprehensive Python economic model of the Bold Protocol, a multi-collateral stablecoin system.
 The model simulates the core components of the protocol including troves (vaults), stability pool, liquidations, redemptions, and interest accrual.

+The model is extensively documented with detailed explanations of economic concepts and mechanisms based on the Liquity whitepaper, making it easy for developers and economists to understand the protocol's design and behavior even without prior knowledge of DeFi lending protocols.

 ## Overview